tinkererthinker/blog/source/content/A Data-Centric Introduction to Computer Science.md

 - Which discount code has been used most often?
 - Is there a relationship between the number of tickets purchased in one order and the time of purchase?
 - How many orders have been made for each delivery option?

+In data analysis, we often work with large [[Datasette|datasets]], some of which were collected by someone else.
+Datasets don’t necessarily come in a form that we can work with.
+We might need the raw data pulled apart or condensed to coarser granularity.
+Some data might be missing or entered incorrectly.
+On top of that, we have to plan for long-term maintenance of our datasets or analysis programs.
+Finally, we typically want to use visualizations to either communicate our data or to check for issues with our data.